Queenstown, Tasmania: History

 Queenstown's history has long been tied to the mining industry.
 This mountainous area was first explored in 1862.
 It was not long after that when alluvial gold was discovered at Mount Lyell, prompting the formation of the Mount Lyell Gold Mining Company in 1881.
 In 1892, the mining company began searching for copper.
 The final name of the Mount Lyell company was the Mount Lyell Mining and Railway Company.

 Early in 1895 a Post Office was opened at Penghana, at the Queen River fork and crossing, about a kilometre north of present-day Queenstown on the road to Strahan; James Robertson was appointed the first postmaster.
 The only other substantial building nearby was Robertson & Hunter's store.

 Queenstown Post Office opened on 21 November 1896 and the Penghana office closed; Miss Mylan was the first postmaster.
 The present-day Queenstown Post Office dates from 1902 and is heritage-listed.
 The name "Penghana" was adopted for a substantial house nearby, from around 1925–1944 the residence of Mount Lyell mine manager R. M. Murray, and persists today as Penghana Road.

+About 1900 the Lyell Caledonian Society was formed, held sports days, celebrated Burns Nights, a ball, and had a pipe band; all keeping alive the Scottish culture.
+The society dissolved on 1 January 1930.

 A Queenstown South office opened in 1949 and closed in 1973.

 In the 1900s, Queenstown was the centre of the Mount Lyell mining district and had numerous smelting works, brick-works, and sawmills.
 The area at the time was heavily wooded.
 The population in 1900 was 5051; the district, 10,451.

 The town was the base of the Queenstown Council until its amalgamation with other west coast councils in the 1990s.
 The town, in its heyday, had a collection of hotels, theatres, churches and schools that have largely disappeared since the demise of the Mount Lyell company in 2014.

 The town was the base of the Organisation for Tasmanian Development started in 1982.

 There was a brief boom in prosperity in the 1980s, with the building of several nearby dams by the Hydro.
 The Darwin and Crotty dams that comprise Lake Burbury (a popular fishing and recreation venue) were built during this period.
 These followed the cancellation of the Gordon-below-Franklin Dam in 1983 after strong campaigning by environmentalists in the 'No Dams' campaign.